-- Completed Master’s degree, preferably in economic or social sciences; first state examination (teaching profession); second state examination (Jura, at least fully satisfactory); good to very good grades
+- Completed Master’s degree, preferably in economic or social sciences; first state examination (teaching profession); second state examination (Jura, at least fully satisfactory); good to very good grades (2.0 or better)

 - German (C2); English (C1 – C2) and at least one further UN-language or Portuguese (B2)